OISF/suricata/doc/userguide/rules/payload-keywords.rst

 If one or more ``content`` keywords precedes ``bsize``, each occurrence of ``content`` will be inspected and an error will be raised if the content length and the bsize value prevent a match.

+bsize will not match if a sticky buffer is absent.

 Format::